A Digital Nomad Guide to Sharm El Sheikh

 The city is a safe place for tourists and women traveling on their own.
 People will not bother you in the streets, and there’s almost no crime.
 You don’t have to clamp onto your bag to shield it from pickpockets as in many busy touristic cities.
 The people that will speak to you while you’re walking around are taxi drivers and shopkeepers.
 Both are desperate to get customers and will try to get your attention.
 You’ll often hear questions such as “Where are you from?”, and “What’s your name?”, and once you answer, they will try to get you inside.
 If you don’t buy anything, they’ll not become unfriendly and you can just leave.

 In the hotels, most managers and reception staff speak English.
-In supermarkets and restaurants, there’s always a few that speak good English, so others can call them to help you in case they don’t understand.
+In supermarkets and restaurants, there are always a few that speak good English, so others can call them to help you in case they don’t understand.
 Some people claim to speak English but only know a few words.
 Most drivers don’t speak English.
 It’s good to pick up a few words of Egyptian Arabic so you can try to express yourself in those situations.
 It will be easier to ask for your change back in case they don’t automatically give it to you, and tell you they don’t understand English.

 Sharm El Sheikh Insurance and Medical Care